-Sooner or later, you’ll be starting at the blank page, and you’ll feel like your creative reservoir has run out (Hint: It never does).
+Sooner or later, you’ll be staring at a blank page, and you’ll feel like your creative reservoir has run out (Hint: It never does).
 Your internal resistance will be at its peak.
 You might have limiting thoughts around your writing skills.
-“You’re a cheat and were fooling people all this time?”, an inner voice might echo.
+“You’re a cheat and were fooling people all this time”, an inner voice might echo.

 So to flex your writing exercises, the article covers a wealth of creative writing exercises.